United Kingdom of Great Britain & Northern Ireland & Crown Dependencies

 Thisnis a guide to what birds you might get in your garden - put in your postcode and out will come a list!

-We`re a group of birding friends from Britain and America who decided to team up on a joint Anglo-American website.
-Bringing the best birding articles from both sides of the Atlantic onto one website, we hope to have created something unique.
-We`d love to hear from you if you have any thoughts, feedback or suggestions or wish to get involved in some way yourself.
-A nice idea - and an excellent site - Fatbirder.
+We're a group of birding friends from Britain and America who decided to team up on an international birding website.
+Bringing the best in birding from both sides of the Atlantic and further afield onto one website, we hope to have created something unique.

 When to Watch Wildlife